 That’s what I like about JetOctopus.
 It brings forward the most pressing issues, allowing you to prioritize them and ignore the ones that aren’t important.

 Further, the data available in raw logs can eliminate critical errors right after a product update.
-This fixes issues before the Google bots visit them.

 Notice how Raw Logs in JetOctopus spots the priority issues.

-Here’s a list of the alerts received.
+Here’s a list of the alerts fired.

 • Crawl budget change